carpentries-incubator/managing-computational-projects/episodes/02-motivation.md

 >By publishing datasets and code, you will not only help other researchers, but gain extra recognition for your work.
-However, open data and open code requires a specific documentation, which we will touch upon in this course.
+However, open data and open code requires a specific documentation, which we will touch upon in this training.
 >
-{: .testimonial}
+{: .callout}

->Computational tools you produce in your lab can be released as open source software and credit will be given globally.
+Computational tools you produce in your lab can be released as open source software and credit will be given globally.
-This may also be true for hardware you design (this aspect will not be treated in this course) or datasets you collect.
+This may also be true for hardware you design (this aspect will not be discussed in this training) or datasets you collect.
->
-{: .testimonial}

 ### Improved Research Process